A New bound on CP Violation in the $\tau$ Lepton Yukawa Coupling and electroweak baryogenesis: The Electron EDM

 \ee where $Q_\psi$ is the $\psi$ electric charge, $N_C=3$ if the fermion $\psi$ running in the loop is a quark and $N_C=1$ if it is a charged lepton, $\alpha_\text{em}$ is the fine structure constant at the scale of the electron mass, $G_F$ the Fermi constant, and $f_1$ and $f_2$ are functions of $x_{\psi/h}=m_\psi^2/m_h^2$, defined by \be

 \ee where $Li_2$ is the usual dilogarithm \be Li_2(x)=-\int_0^x du \dfrac{\ln(1-u)}{u}\,. \ee

 In the leading order in new physics effects, the bound on $\tilde\kappa_\tau$ is obtained when the lepton $\tau$ is running in the loop and for $\tilde\kappa_e =0 $.
-One gets \be \tilde\kappa_\tau\lesssim \,0.3\,. \ee
+One gets \be \absval{\tilde\kappa_\tau}\lesssim \,0.3\,. \ee

 The bound on $\tilde\kappa_e$ is obtained for the top quark running in the loop and for $\tilde\kappa_t =0$.
-We get \be \tilde\kappa_e\lesssim 0.3\left(\frac{3}{4}\right)\frac{f_1(x_{\tau/h})}{f_2(x_{t/h})}=0.0017\,. \ee We see that the bound on $\tilde\kappa_e$ is more than two orders of magnitude stronger than on $\tilde\kappa_\tau$.
+We get \be \absval{\tilde\kappa_e}\lesssim 0.3\left(\frac{3}{4}\right)\frac{f_1(x_{\tau/h})}{f_2(x_{t/h})}=0.0017\,. \ee We see that the bound on $\tilde\kappa_e$ is more than two orders of magnitude stronger than on $\tilde\kappa_\tau$.
 In the following we show that under very general assumptions, $\tilde\kappa_e$ and $\tilde\kappa_\tau $ are linked to each other and the bound in Eq.~\eqref{strongbound} gives a bound on $\tilde\kappa_\tau $ about two orders of magnitude stronger than the one in Eq.~\eqref{weakbound}.

 We assume that the dominant contribution to the effective lepton Yukawa couplings, Eq.~\eqref{Brod_Lag}, comes from $d=4$ and $d=6$ operators of the SMEFT Lagrangian.
 Furthermore, we assume that the flavour structure of that Lagrangian is either compatible with the MFV hypothesis or controlled by a flavour symmetry that is responsible for the charged lepton masses.
-The Yukawa Lagrangian then reads \be \LL= -\ov{L'} H Y' e'_R -\ov{L'} H C' e'_R\dfrac{H^\dag H}{\Lambda^2}+\hc\,, \ee where the prime denotes fields and quantities in the flavour basis (the flavour indices are omitted). $L'$ are the lepton EW doublets, $e'_R$ stands for the EW singlets and $H$ is the Higgs EW doublet.
+The Yukawa Lagrangian then reads \footnote{Notice that the $d=6$ operator introduced in Eq.~\eqref{Non-RenormLag} may give rise to potentially interesting FCNC effects~\cite{AMP}. } \be \LL= -\ov{L'} H Y' e'_R -\ov{L'} H C' e'_R\dfrac{H^\dag H}{\Lambda^2}+\hc\,, \ee where the prime denotes fields and quantities in the flavour basis (the flavour indices are omitted). $L'$ are the lepton EW doublets, $e'_R$ stands for the EW singlets and $H$ is the Higgs EW doublet.
 The scale $\Lambda$ is the effective scale of new physics.
 Finally $Y'$ and $C'$ are $3\times 3$ complex matrices in the flavour space, controlled by the symmetry assumption.
 We have also assumed, and this is our third assumption, that the scale $\Lambda$ is universal for all terms.

 Below the scale of the EWSB we have

 where the first term gives the fermion masses, while the second term describes the fermion interactions with the physical Higgs field.
 Dots stand for terms with more than one Higgs field.